aath0/aath0.github.io/index.md

 ---

-Our group is using electrophysiological and computational techniques to study functions of the human brain in health and disease.
+Our group studies functions of the human brain and their alterations when consciousness diminishes.
+To achieve this, we combine cutting-edge recordings of electrophysiological activity in humans (high-density scalp EEG, intracranial EEG/ECoG, single unit activity) with artificial intelligence algorithms.

 ![CCNGroup](/assets/img/Lab_Sept2025.jpg)

 Research focus: